andybuki/emobilesim/README.md

 ## 2 <a name="ch2"> Installation - server</a>
 Installation on server contains some different steps compared to local installation.

-The server is available (http://emobilesim.dfki.de) or (http://lnv-89012.dfki.uni-sb.de:9090) It is possible to get the sever under following command: ssh USER_NAME@lnv-89012.dfki.uni-sb.de The application is in tomcat.
+The application is in tomcat.
 It is possible to stop and start tomcat with typical commands.
-I use probe to see the data in the frontend. (http://lnv-89012.dfki.uni-sb.de:9090/probe/).
+I use probe to see the data in the frontend. .
 It is easy using frontend to add emobilesim to web server.

 Using Idea Intellij Pro it is possible to create war. file with following command ```grails -Dgrails.env=lnv war```